ohbm/osr2020/join.md

                 For general OSR support: <a href="mailto:ohbm.osr@gmail.com" _target="_blank">email us</a>
                 </li>
                 <li>
-                For general, technical or open science-related text-based support: ask a question on our <a href="https://mattermost.brainhack.org/brainhack/channels/help_desk-general" _target="_blank">Mattermost help desk</a>
+                For general, technical or open science-related text-based support: ask a question on our the Mattermost channel<a href="https://mattermost.brainhack.org/brainhack/channels/help_desk-general" _target="_blank"><code>help_desk-general</code></a>
                 </li>
                 <li>
                 For Code of conducts violations: please refer to the contacts in the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3846" _target="_blank">OHBM Code of Conduct</a>